vT3n/Test-0.0/README.md

 4. **Model Training:** Prototype training pipelines in PyTorch that learn from the captured data (predict next actions, evaluate reward functions, etc.).
 5. **Closed-Loop Control (Future):** Investigate how to drive in-game inputs with a trained model, creating a full “model plays the game” loop.

+The goal is to push field and description into a local host to be able to used for training data for a pytorch model that will learn the game and play
 ---

 ## Architecture Sketch